‘Teen Wolf’ Boss Reveals A Fearful Future For ‘Pariahs’ In Season 6B

 Warning: This article contains spoilers for Teen Wolf.

-Teen Wolf just reached the halfway mark in their last season with the winter season finale and, as promised, season 6 is shaping up to be one adrenaline rush after another.
+Teen Wolf just reached the halfway mark in their last season with the winter season finale and, as promised, Season 6 is shaping up to be one adrenaline rush after another.
 Previously, Teen Wolf bosses had promised to give fans what they want most of all in regards to relationships and a sense of closure.
-It seems the showrunners are making good on that promise, at least as far as the on screen love affairs go, but, to judge by that same winter finale, it may be a hard journey for Scott (Tyler Posey) and his pack, before that closure can really be achieved.
+It seems the showrunners are making good on that promise, at least as far as the on-screen love affairs go, but, to judge by that same winter finale, it may be a hard journey for Scott (Tyler Posey) and his pack, before that closure can really be achieved.
 A look at that mid-season finale and an interview with Teen Wolf creator and showrunner Jeff Davis sheds light on where things will go from here.

 Teen Wolf Mid-Season Finale Changes The Rules